deepdoctection/deepdoctection/docs/tutorials/get_started_notebook.rst

 means that there is already a bias in the training data set and it is not to be expected that the layout analysis would deliver results with the precision as on documents from medical studies.
-To improve the results we refer to the Fine Tuning Tutorial
+To improve the results we refer to the **Fine Tuning Tutorial**, where we deal with improving the parsing results on business reports.

 Choosing the kernel
 -------------------